Annenberg-Media/USCRoady/README.md

 # USC Crossy Road 🐓
-play as tommy trojan to avoid high speed scooters and bikes!
+play as tommy trojan to avoid high speed scooters, skateboards, and bikes!